Les Catacombes de Paris

 Just the tip of the iceberg

 The public part of the catacombs is actually just a small part of allegedly over a hundred kilometers of tunnels under the city, most of which haven't been used in decades.
-Now, I have no experience with this myself, but there are tons of stories about all kinds of interesting things going on in those other tunnels.
+Now, I have no experience with this myself, but there are tons of stories you can find about all kinds of interesting things going on in those other tunnels.
 Parisians, mostly teenagers, break in and explore these tunnels all the time, but it's very hard to get any information about how and where to get in.
 Of course, visiting these other tunnels is illegal, so if you do attempt it you risk being arrested, which is probably a very bad idea for a foreign tourist.
-Also, there are allegedly squatters and drug addicts living in some parts of the tunnels, and they possibly wouldn't be very happy to meet you.
+Also, there are allegedly squatters and homeless folks living in some parts of the tunnels, and they might not be thrilled to meet you.
 Various details I've overheard regarding what can be found in the tunnels involve things as mundane as graffiti and rats and garbage to things as wondrous as squatter villages with furniture and electricity, and artifacts from people hiding out during various wars!
 And be sure to check out this unbelievable article regarding a working movie theater discovered in the catacombs.
 Once again, let me stress that breaking into these tunnels is against the law, and quite possibly dangerous... but if you do happen to hear where one might be able to find one's way in...

 Related junk from Cool Stuff in Paris: